Uzbek alphabet: Latin script

-Between 1928 and 1940, as part of comprehensive programmes to "educate" (politically influence) Uzbek people, who for the first time now had their own cartographically delineated (administrative) region, Uzbek writing was switched to Latin script (Yanalif; a proposal for the latinization of Yana imla was already developed in 1924).
-The Latinization of Uzbek was carried out in the context of Latinization of all Turkic languages.
+In 1929, as part of comprehensive programs to "educate" (politically influence) Uzbek people, who for the first time now had their own cartographically delineated (administrative) region, Uzbek writing in the Uzbek SSR was switched to Latin script.
+The latinization of Uzbek was carried out in the context of latinization of all languages in the Soviet Union.
+The new Latin script also brought about the letter f to represent /f/ and distinction of back and front vowels, adding a number of new characters for them.